iclr-blogposts/2024/_posts/2024-05-07-unraveling-the-impact-of-training-samples.md

 Another application involves data counterfactual estimation.
 As illustrated in the figure above, after the training subset removal, the observed changes in actual model logits closely align with the predicted model logits changes estimated through data attribution methods.

-These experiments demonstrate that the data attribution methods could serve as efficient and convincing tools to investigate the sensitivity and robustness of the learning algorithms.
+These experiments demonstrate that the data attribution methods could serve as efficient and convincing tools to **investigate the sensitivity and robustness of the learning algorithms**.

 ## Conclusion